 In addition to acetic acid, vinegar contains water and small amounts of other amino acids, vitamins B1, B2, B6 and vitamin C and minerals such as potassium, sodium, phosphorus, calcium, iron, and magnesium.

-Apple cider vinegar can actually be a very effective and natural way to preserve your food from becoming contaminated with pathogens.
+Apple cider vinegar can actually be an effective and natural way to preserve your food from becoming contaminated with pathogens.

 Apple cider vinegar is claimed to lead to all sorts of health benefits in the natural health community.
 Some of the benefits that are supported by science are the following: